 Millennials tend to feel the weight of their job more than other generations.
 In this survey, the majority of millennials say they have had burnout symptoms at one time or another.
-This is directly contrasted to other generations, with only 77% of respondents having ever felt burnt out.
-Millennials are more inclined to do something about it, however, with 50% reporting leaving a job because they felt burned out.
+This is directly contrasted to other generations, with only 77% of respondents experiencing burnout.
+However, even though millennials are more inclined to do something about it, nearly 50% report leaving a job because they feel burned out.

 The latest data specifies that tight deadlines and pressure to perform at a certain speed provoke feelings of mild to severe anxiety.
 Surmounting tasks instigate more pressure, which causes anxiety that eventually leads to burnout.
 While this can be a technique for companies to try and increase productivity, the final result is that employees miss work or stop working altogether, costing the company more money and bigger delays.

 Occupational burnout is an ever-present issue that affects employees of all ages, professions, industries, and genders.
 Companies need to provide employees with positive and supportive working environments to ensure the well-being of their workers and increase productivity at the same time.